schgab/WgWatch/README.md

 # What is WgWatch
-WgWatch is a service which monitors and limits interfaces' traffic usage on a mikrotik router.
+WgWatch is a service which monitors and limits interfaces' data usage on a mikrotik router.

+This project exists because I needed a way to limit data usage for vpn users.

 ## Prerequisites
 Run the following commands on your Mikrotik Router to enable the rest api.
 WgWatch is designed to allow self signed certificates.